Ohio Naval Militia: Organization

-The Ohio Naval Militia is an organized all volunteer State Defense Force, which serves under the direction of the Governor of the State of Ohio as Commander in Chief through the office of the Adjutant General.
+The Ohio Naval Militia is an organized as part of the Ohio State Defense Force, which serves under the direction of the Governor of the State of Ohio as Commander in Chief through the office of the Adjutant General's Department.
 They are governed by Ohio Revised Code chapters 5921, 5923, and 5924.

+The Ohio Naval Militia is organized into ship companies, with a maximum of three companies.
+Each company comprises two to three divisions.
+However, in the event of an emergency declared by the President or Congress or caused by enemy action, the governor, as the commander-in-chief, has the authority to expand the forces as necessary to meet the situation's needs.
+In Ohio Fiscal Year 2025, the ONM had a total authorized strength of 300 sailors, of which 45 positions were filled.